 AFib causes reduced blood flow and dramatically increases your risks for blood clots, stroke or even death.
 This is because AFib can cause blood to pull in the atria when it is not properly pumped out, which can form blood clots.
 These clots travel through the body and can block blood flow to the brain (stroke).

-If you have AFib, our specialists in cardiac care can partner with you to reduce your stroke risk and keep your heart rhythm normal.
+If you have AFib, our cardiac care specialists can partner with you to reduce your stroke risk and keep your heart rhythm normal.